homebase-id/odin-js/docs/api/v2-structure.md

 ## File Management

 > TM: question: if we manage to reduce down to driveId, does it make sense to consider putting the driveId and fileId in the URL? (i suppose this concept is broken by our shared secret encyption)
+> SC: Yes, as the shared secret encryption is based on an IV which is a MD5 hash of the data

 `/api/apps/v1/drive/files/delete`\
 `/api/apps/v1/drive/files/deletefileidbatch`\